-As shown in the table below, Cohort 2 comprises equal parts transfer and non-transfer students.
-Most incoming Scholars (71%) report that they will be living in the on-campus dormitories during their first year at SUNY Poly, with only one indicating that they are a student athlete.
-When asked to report their parents' or guardians' highest level of education, all but one specify some college or higher.
+As shown in the table below, Cohort 2 comprises roughly equal parts transfer and non-transfer students.2 Most incoming Scholars report that they will be living in the on-campus dormitories during their first year at SUNY Poly, with only one indicating that they are a student athlete.
+When asked to report their parents' or guardians' highest level of education, most specify some college or higher.